ShiroTeaNeko/pythonDiscordBot/README.md

 You can also add tags to search things you want

 their is also a music thing that can search and play music from youtube on a channel(most of the code was already made by someone, i just test things around)

+I added a command that can give stats of a certain player of Osu!